The Ultimate Debt Settlement Guide

 Credit counseling is a great idea because you’re provided with a support system to help you navigate your way out of a stressful situation.

 Look for nonprofit organizations that offer free or low-cost advice on budgeting and debt management.

-A credit counselor probably won’t negotiate a reduction in your debt.
+A credit counselor or financial advisor probably won’t negotiate a reduction in your debt.